Marius Leonavičius

-Marius Leonavičius (born August 18, 1984 in Prienai, Lithuania) is a Lithuanian basketball coach.
-Currently he is serving as head coach of U18 and assistant coach of U21 for JL Bourg proffesional basketball club in France.
+Marius Leonavičius (born August 18, 1984 in Prienai, Lithuania) is a Lithuanian basketball coach who currently serves as an assistant coach for JL Bourg of the French LNB Élite and the EuroCup.

 Coaching career

 After graduating from Lithuanian Sports University (Lithuanian Academy of Physical Education at the time) Leonavičius started his coaching career in Dublin, Ireland coaching for a local basketball club Tolka Rovers.
 In 2012, he became an assistant coach for the Trinity College Dublin men's basketball team.
 Several months later he was appointed as the head men's basketball coach.

 In 2013, Leonavičius returned home to Lithuania and started coaching in his hometown of Prienai.
 He was the head coach of U18 and U16 boys basketball teams.

-Lithuanian basketball league
+BC Prienai

-At the beginning of the 2014-15 season, Leonavičius was signed as an assistant coach for the Labas Gas (BC Prienai at the time) of the Lithuanian Basketball League.
-During his tenure as an assistant, Leonavičius coached under legendary Lithuanian coach Virginijus Šeškus and Mantas Šernius, who was named Lithuanian Basketball League's Coach of the year in his final season in 2021.
-At the start of the 2021-22 season, after serving as an assistant coach for 7 seasons, Leonavičius was signed as the head coach for the Labas Gas.
+At the beginning of the 2014-15 season, Leonavičius was signed as an assistant coach for the BC Prienai (later on known as Skycop / Vytautas / Labas Gas) of the Lithuanian Basketball League.
+During his tenure as an assistant, he coached under legendary Lithuanian coach Virginijus Šeškus, as well as Mantas Šernius, who was named Lithuanian Basketball League's Coach of the year in his final season in 2021.

-During the 2021-22 season, the Labas Gas competed in King Mindaugas Cup and won 4 games out of 8, however, it was not enough to qualify to the next stage of the competition.
-In the Lithuanian Basketball League the team started the season with 0-10 and in late November the club management decided to make a coaching change, offering Leonavičius the opportunity to stay on as an assistant coach.
-According to the club, they were happy with the coaching performance but "due to pressure from the sponsors and fans" had to make a change.
-The club was not able to find a replacement for Leonavičius immediately thus his assistant coach, Vidas Ginevičius, took over as the new head coach of Labas Gas.
-Leonavičius, however, due to "unclear vision of the club and it's future" decided to part ways and not to remain with the organization.